featherweight-design/component-library/CONTRIBUTING.md

 ### After Approval

-- Checkout `develop`
+- Once your PR is merged into `development` a new version will be released and the `CHANGELOG.md` will be updated
-- Pull down any changes
+- Another team member will be assigned to test your changes though you are encouraged to test them as well using the new release version of the component library
-- Run `npm publish` to release the new version of our component library
+- If any bugs are found during testing, open a new **"🐛 Bug"** issue (you are welcome to tackle this afterward if you wish)
-- Another team member will be assigned to test your changes and once it passes QA, your PR will be moved to the **"Done"** column in the project board
+- Once your changes pass QA, your PR will be moved to the **"Done"** column in the project board
 - 🔥 You did it! 🔥

 ## Attribution